Probabilistic causes in Markov chains: Introduction

 A logic for probabilistic causal reasoning is given in \cite{VennekensDB09} in combination with logical programming.
 The work \cite{VennekensBD10} compares this approach to Pearl's theory of causality involving Bayesian networks \cite{Pearl09}.
 The CP-logic of \cite{VennekensDB09} is close to the representation of causal mechanisms of \cite{DVJ2013}.
 The probability-raising principle goes back to Reichenbach \cite{Reichenbach56}.
 It has been identified as a key ingredient to causality in various philosophical accounts, see e.g. \cite{Eells91}.

-Monitoring $\omega$-regular properties in stochastic systems modeled as Hidden Markov Chains was studied in \cite{SistlaS08,GondiPS09} and has recently been revived \cite{EsparzaKKW20}.
+Monitoring $\omega$-regular properties in stochastic systems modeled as Hidden Markov Chains (HMCs) was studied in \cite{SistlaS08,GondiPS09} and has recently been revived \cite{EsparzaKKW20}.
+The trade-off between accuracy and overhead in runtime verification has been studied in \cite{RV11,RV12,RV13}.
+In particular \cite{RV11} uses HMCs to estimate how likely each monitor instance is to violate a temporal property.
 Monitoring the evolution of finite executions has also been investigated in the context of statistical model checking of LTL properties \cite{DacaHKP16}.
 How randomization can improve monitors for non-probabilistic systems has been examined in \cite{ChadhaSV09}.
 The safety level of \cite{FaranK2018} measures which portion of a language admits bad prefixes, in the sense classically used for safety languages.